What is a Lifetime Trust?

 Putting property in trust is a straight forward process once the Trust has been established.
 If you wish to move home after placing the house in to a Lifetime Trust you can do so.
 The paperwork would be signed by the Trustees but there are no restrictions on you.

 WHAT TYPE OF ASSETS CAN BE PLACED WITHIN THE TRUST?

 Commonly clients put their house in trust (or their share of it, if it is owned jointly) and most other savings/investments into the Trust.

-Placing your assets into a Family Protection Trust should ensure that they pass to the people you want them to after your death, according to the terms of the Trust, or under the terms of your Will.
+Placing your assets into a Lifetime Trust should ensure that they pass to the people you want them to after your death, according to the terms of the Trust, or under the terms of your Will.
 The inheritance due to any unreliable beneficiary can be protected by the asset trust and be passed to them at a more appropriate time.